The Scream Murder – Murder of Cassie Jo Stoddart

 Cassie’s thirteen-year-old cousin was the one who found Cassie dead on the living room floor of the house nearly two days later, as the family did not return home until Sunday.
 Three days later, Draper and Adamcik were arrested and charged with the murder.
 In their interrogations, both of the assailants blamed each other, but it was later found that they had recorded a video of their plan to murder Cassie before the attack.
 They also revealed that they had intentionally cut the power, and that they had never gone to the movie theater.
 Instead, they had been waiting for Cassie to be alone so they could attack her.
 Horrendously, Matt and Adamcik spent the following day together.
 Matt tried repeatedly to call Cassie throughout the day but was unable to get an answer.

 During the investigation, a video was found of Draper and Adamcik talking about killing Cassie right after the murder had taken place.
 Brian Draper led authorities to a canyon in which they had hidden the knives and clothing they had used when committing the murder.
 It was found out that he was enthralled by the Columbine High School shootings and admired the two shooters, Eric Harris and Dylan Klebold.
+Just like Randy Robert Stairs, who saw the shooters as heroes and ended up killing 3 people at a grocery store.
 Additionally, it was widely known that Adamcik also had a strong interest in horror movies (admitting he was inspired by the Scream horror franchise) and “mockumentaries”.

 While Cassie’s entire family has undoubtedly suffered from grief as a result of this terrible loss, three family members in particular have been greatly impacted.
 Frank and Allison Contreras, whose house Cassie was murdered in, left their house that day and never went back.
 The local sheriff’s office helped with temporary housing and cleaning up the scene of the crime, but the Contreras family could never bring themselves to go back.
 They have tried to sell the home each year since the attack, but no one wants to buy a house with such a history.
 Frank’s stepdaughter, who had found Cassie’s body, suffered a breakdown and attempted suicide.